 Tongue twisters are a specific sequence of words whose rapid, repeated pronunciation is difficult even for native speakers.
 Voice over artists sometimes need to do verbal gymnastics and what better way to warm up than with some of the hardest tongue twisters in the world.

-Sometimes they are a string of similar words which differ in certain syllables, sometimes alliteration is used, some tongue twisters are difficult because of unusual sentence structures, which require increased focus and attention to say the words accurately.
+Sometimes tongue twisters are a string of similar words which differ in certain syllables, sometimes alliteration is used, some tongue twisters are difficult because of unusual sentence structures, which require increased focus and attention to say the words accurately.
 The idea is to be able to say them quickly– and correctly!

 Some tongue twisters are used for fun but voice actors, singers, radio hosts, TV newscasters, politicians and professional speakers use them as articulation exercises.